wongwill86/air-tasks/README.md

 7. Go to [localhost](http://localhost)
 8. Activate dag and trigger run

-See other [examples](https://github.com/wongwill86/air-tasks/tree/master/dags/examples) for inspiration.
+See other [examples](https://github.com/wongwill86/air-tasks/tree/master/dags/examples) for inspiration

 ### Automated Testing
 1. Do above steps 1-2